VladimirAlexiev/index-yaml-json-sparql/README.md

 ## Caveats

-- You cannot use full URLs in `propertyChain` because that conflicts with the syntax `/` for sequential path
+- You cannot use full URLs in `propertyChain` because that conflicts with the syntax `/` for sequential paths
-- Property paths can use only single props, sequence `/` and alternative `|`.
+- Property paths can use only props, sequence `/` and alternative `|`.
 You cannot use parentheses
 - Do not specify a trailing slash in `elasticsearchNode` or you'll get error `Option 'elasticsearchNode': Couldn't connect to Elasticsearch at <server>!
 Name or service not known`
 - Use the `>-` YAML marker in `propertyChain` text to avoid stray newlines